What follows, is a brief history of the Club and a list of highlights over the years.

 The Rotary Club of Corowa is proud of it history of involvement in the advancement of international understanding and goodwill towards all peoples.
 The club has accepted many opportunities to help in World Community Service Projects.

 The clubs support for the Rotary Foundation has never wavered and each single year has contributed significantly to it with the last few years seeing an increased emphasis on contributions.
 In addition the club has keenly participated in the programs of the foundation by hosting Group Study Exchange Teams from countries such as Canada, India, England, Denmark and Sweden.
-Since the commencement of the Student Exchange Programs we have regularly received overseas students for one year and selected local students who have received the benefit of a twelve month stay in an overseas country.
+Since the commencement of the Student Exchange Programs we have regularly received overseas students for one year and sponsored local students who have received the benefit of a twelve month stay in an overseas country.

-The club has accepted the challenge of contributing to Rotary’s Polio Plus Program which is Rotary International’s largest ever project, which is to immunise the children of the world against polio and other preventable diseases.
+The club has accepted the challenge of contributing to Rotary’s Polio Plus Program which is Rotary International’s largest ever project, which aims to immunise the children of the world against polio and other preventable diseases.

 It is with pride that we recall the Club’s international adventures in service over the years and in stepping into the future we include in our service a responsibility to contribute towards improving the quality of life of the countless less fortunate people of the world.